Understanding the Read Aloud Task in PTE Academic, UKVI & Core

 Academic Excerpts

 These passages are taken from academic texts, including textbooks, journals, and research articles.
-They may include complex vocabulary or sentence structures.
-Focus on pronunciation, clarity, and slight emphasis on technical terms.
+This includes complex terms and focuses on clarity.
+Focus on pronunciation and slight emphasis on technical terms.

 Example topics: Biology, History, Technology